How fire insurance works in Canada

 Electrical & wiring

 Older wiring, outdated furnaces, or wood stoves may increase your premium.
-Consider upgrading home features for the safety and savings.
+Consider upgrading home features for safety and savings.

 Dwelling materials

 The materials of your physical home matter too.
-Fire-resistant materials, such as metal roofing and brick siding can reduce risk, leading to lower rates.
+Fire-resistant materials, such as metal roofing and brick siding, can reduce risk, leading to lower rates.

 Risk of wildfire